 Trend Queensland labour force to Australian labour force.

-In terms of trend Labour force, Australia rose by 18,800 persons and Queensland rose by 400 persons.
+In terms of trend Labour force Australia rose by 10,200 persons but Queensland fell by 2,700 persons.

 Employment growth, trend, yearly percentage change